Arnklit/ShellFurGodot/README.md

 **Pattern Selector:** Select between 5 included patterns.

-**Lenth:** The length of the fur.
+**Length:** The length of the fur.
 Set this to 1.0 if you are using blendshape styling and want the fur to exactly reach the blenshape length.

 **Length Rand:** Controls how much randomness there is in the length of the fur.